raspberrypilearning/3d-adventure/en/step_3.md

 ## Build and test

-Now it's time to make your project.
-Start small, and add more to your project if you have time.
+Now it's time to make your 3D Adventure.
+Start small, and add more to your 3D adventure if you have time.

 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png)